 How to Send Multiple Vulnerabilities Manually to an Issue Tracking System

-If you send an Issue that has already been sent by someone else, or created automatically in Jira, Acunetix 360 will not create a duplicate entry.
+If you send an Issue that has already been sent by someone else, or created automatically, Acunetix 360 will not create a duplicate entry.

 - From the main menu, click Issues, then To Do.

 - Check the checkbox for each issue you want to send.